The Pizza Principle

 Special people work in veterinary hospitals.
 That’s an easy sentence to defend.
 Doctors, technicians, assistants, CSRs—all compassionate, intelligent people who elect to donate their lives for the benefit of pets in the face of lower paying jobs with longer hours.

 Maybe less talked about, veterinary owners and managers are also compassionate people, dedicated to the team as well as the patients and clients.
 I’ve read a lot lately about bullying in the office and how to deal with it.
-This seems to be a topic of conversation coming to continuing education conferences like the CVC as well.
+This seems to be a topic of conversation coming to continuing education conferences like Fetch dvm360 conference as well.
 I’d like to believe that most veterinary hospital owners and managers put the care of their team in the highest regard and look forward to doing the small things that may make their staff feel appreciated and taken care of.

 For those of you who are being bullied, there are avenues available now to help you.
 I wish you luck.
 For the basis of this article, though, I’d like to address appreciation.
 The hope is that owners and managers show appreciation to their staff through thanks, praise, benefits, treats and pay.
 I’d like to discuss appreciation in the opposite direction—from the staff to the owners and managers—rather than vice versa.